 Aggressive Communication vs. Assertive Communication Examples

 If an employee fails to meet a big goal, an aggressive leader might insult or threaten them.
 This could look like saying, “I knew you wouldn’t be able to do this on your own,” “Can’t you do anything right?” or “If you ever make another mistake like this, count yourself fired.”
-All of these statements cause feelings of hurt and fear, plus they deal a blow to a person’s confidence.
+All of these statements cause feelings of hurt, anxiety, and fear, plus they deal a blow to a person’s confidence.
 Instead of making employees feel worse about the moments in which they fail, great leaders specifically focus on uplifting and supporting their team during challenging times.

 During moments of failure, assertive leaders provide effective feedback on what can improve.
 Additionally, they might ask thought-provoking questions that create a discussion around how to avoid the mistake next time.
 They recognize attacking or reprimanding a person in an unconstructive manner will only cause resentment and low morale, which doesn’t benefit organizations in any way.

 As the name suggests, passive-aggressiveness is when a person combines the two previously discussed communication styles.
 Those who are passive-aggressive avoid being direct or honest about how a problem, decision, action, or crossed boundary affects them.
 However, they will use sarcasm, disdain, or negativity to communicate their anger, irritation, frustration, or upset.
 Ultimately, this creates a lose-lose situation.
 By not communicating their true feelings or desires, the person causing problems isn’t sure what they did wrong or how to fix it.
 Additionally, being the target of disrespect causes a further rift in the relationship.
 In workplaces, this creates the conditions for poor communication and dysfunctional teams.